lephleg/nano-node-docker/readme.md

 ### **Description**

+**Install a NANO node on your server with a vast variety of tools in a couple on minutes!** 💫

-This will build and deploy the following containers on your Docker host:
+This project will build and deploy the following containers on your Docker host:

 <table>
 	<tr>